Nelepsittacus: Nelepsittacus donmertoni

 Nelepsittacus donmertoni is the next-smallest species, and its bones indicate it was about the same size as the crimson rosella (Platycercus elegans) of eastern Australia.
-Their mandibles are noted to bear more similarities to that of Strigops (the Kakapo) than Nestor.
+Their mandibles are noted to bear more similarities to that of Strigops (the Kākāpō) than Nestor.

-N. donmertoni was named in honor of the late Don Merton, who was instrumental in saving the kakapo.
+N. donmertoni was named in honor of the late Don Merton, who was instrumental in saving the kākāpō.

 Nelepsittacus daphneleeae

 N. daphneleeae is about a quarter larger than the previously mentioned N. donmertoni.
 The humerus and ulna of this parrot suggest it was a little bigger than the Australian king parrot (Alisterus scapularis), but a little smaller than a galah (Eolophus roseicapillus).
 While it shares many skeletal similarities with the two previously mentioned species, N. daphneleeae is only tentatively classified as Nelepsittacus because of an inadequate representation of the tarsometatarsus.

 N. daphneleeae was named in honor of geologist Daphne Lee for her contribution to the knowledge of Miocene terrestrial ecosystems in New Zealand.